corth-lang/Corth/README.md

     1 2 3 rot  // stack is now  2  3  1
     1 2 3 arot // stack is now  3  1  2

-- *./libs/core.corth* contains some basic stack operations.
+- *./libs/core/stack.corth* contains some basic stack operations.
 - 'drop' removes the last item from the stack.
 - 'dup' duplicates the last item in the stack.
 - 'swp' swaps the places of the last two items.
 - 'rot' rotates the places of the last 3 items, by moving the first added to the last position.
 - 'arot' does the exact opposite of what 'rot' does.
 - These operations are macros defined using [let](#let), with names starting with underscore (_).
-For hard to manage stack operations, it is recommended to use 'let' instead.
+For hard to manage stack operations, it is recommended to use 'let' instead of these macros.
-- There are some others, but it is recommended to check *./libs/core.corth* for more information since they are a bit more complex.
+- There are some others, but it is recommended to check *./libs/core/stack.corth* for more information since they are a bit more complex.

 ### I/O:

     "Hello, world!\n" puts
     34 35 + putu " is a nice number.\n" puts

-- *./libs/io.corth* contains useful procedures for I/O operations like reading and writing to streams.
+- *./libs/linux/io.corth* contains useful procedures for I/O operations like reading and writing to streams.

 ### Procedures: